CSC207-UofT/course-project-group-fifty-two-uwu/README.md

-## Missile Mayhem Presented by Group 52 2.0 consisting of Yan, Edward and Terry
+## Missile Mayhem Presented by Group 52
+- By Yan, Edward and Terry

-To be updated, stay tuned!
+- To be updated, stay tuned!